Redwood Tree (song): Reception

 When released as a single it was not as successful as Rolling Stone reviewer Steven Holden had anticipated: "The affirmation of Saint Dominic's Preview is translated to the past in 'Redwood Tree', an ecstatic boyhood reminiscence centering on the image of a sheltering redwood tree.
 This beautiful, sensuous cut has the album's greatest potential as a hit single."
+It was released as a single but only charted at number 98 on the Billboard Hot 100, which made it less of a success than the album's lead single "Jackie Wilson Said (I'm in Heaven When You Smile)", which reached number 61.

 Billboard recommended the single and called it a "strong folk rock ballad."
-It was released as a single but only charted at number 98 on the Billboard Hot 100, which made it less of a success than the album's lead single "Jackie Wilson Said (I'm in Heaven When You Smile)", which reached number 61.
+Record World said that the "Nice self-production and steady stream of melody combine to make this an easy-programming example of singer-songwriter's art."

 John Collis describes the song as "A charming if somewhat folksy reminder of Morrison's interest in country music at the time."